qh-huang/cpcos/README.md

 However, playing with 3rd-party libraries is still painful since there're too many choices for the same feature.
 To evaluate a 3rd-party library, developers should read the documents, sample code and better to test it before introduce into current project -- the evaluation process takes a lot of effort and time.

-Furthermore, if multiple platform support (or even cross-compile) is required, the dependency issue increases drastically along with the number of introducesd libraries -- sloving it will be a nightmare.
+Furthermore, if multi-platform support (or cross-compile) is required, the dependency issue increases drastically along with the number of introducesd libraries -- sloving it will be a nightmare.

 That's the reason I started this project, and hopefully it will reduce some development overhead for others and we can spend more time on software design and coding.